 What is Breast Augmentation?

-Breast augmentation is a procedure performed to increase breast size and/or fix breast asymmetry.
-Breast augmentation is one of the most popular cosmetic surgeries in the United States.
-Each breast augmentation is situational to the patient and the size and implant type is determined by Dr. Guarnieri depending on the desired outcome of the patient.
+Breast augmentation, also known as Augmentation Mammaplasty, is a procedure to increase breast size and/or fix breast asymmetry.
+Breast augmentation is a very popular cosmetic surgery in the United States.
+Each breast augmentation is situational to the patient.
+Dr. Guarnieri will determine the size and implant type depending on the needs of the patient.
+Breast augmentation is not a substitute for a breast lift or mastopexy.

-Breast Augmentation is for women that are at least 22 years old.
+The breast augmentation procedure is for women that are at least 22 years old.
 This includes primary breast augmentation to increase the breast size, as well as revision surgery to correct or improve the result of a primary breast augmentation surgery.
-Candidates include women who want larger breasts, and those who want to restore the breast volume often lost as a result of pregnancy or significant weight loss.
+Augmentation Mammaplasty candidates include women who want larger breasts, and those who want to restore the breast volume often lost as a result of pregnancy or significant weight loss.

 Breast implant surgery is NOT for women: